 “Naza...you preach to a choir of the damned.
 There's no audience you're sharing your morals with and this one will be corpses in the next few minutes.” she said, her black painted lips just visible in the fire light from her hood and her deep toned ebony skin falling back from the speaking to her resting face.
 The robed woman turned and merely glided out the doorway before several of the Warlord's warriors marched in with pistols drawn from their leather holsters.

 Naza flicked her arm dismissively over her head as she too departed after the taller figure.
 Following the chorus of gunfire and last few screams came the ever known and imposing

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, PanpaleaWrite a Review